-- On the Gboard keyboard, touch and hold 🌐 (GMS devices only). - On the Android keyboard, touch, and hold \oplus (AOSP devices only). - On the Enterprise keyboard, touch 3.
-Only available with Mobility DNA Enterprise License.
-Not preinstalled on the device.
+- On the Gboard keyboard, touch and hold (GMS devices only). - On the Android keyboard, touch, and hold (AOSP devices only). - On the Enterprise keyboard, touch 3.
+Not pre-installed on the device.
 Contact Zebra Support for more information.

 Using the Android and Gboard Keyboards